bublicov/traefik-ip2location/readme.md

 clean URL structure for the default language, providing a consistent user experience for visitors who use the default language.

-Additionally, the plugin will not make any changes to the request if the user's request already contains a language that matches one of the supported languages.
+Additionally, the plugin will not make any changes to the request if the user's request already contains a language.
 This ensures that the user's preference is respected and that the URL structure remains consistent with the user's choice.

 #### **Language Strategies**